The Importance of Proper Product Storage for Longevity and Performance

 FAQs

-A: Proper storage prevents contamination, degradation, and loss of lubricant properties, ensuring machinery efficiency.
+A: Correct storage is essential for preventing contamination, degradation, and loss of lubricant properties, ensuring machinery operates at peak performance.

 A: Lubricants should be stored between 10°C and 30°C (50°F to 86°F) to maintain their properties.

-A: Check for unusual odors, discoloration, or separation.
-Always adhere to the manufacturer’s shelf life guidelines.
+A: Search for abnormal odors, color, or separation.
+It's best to always simply follow the manufacturer's shelf life recommendations.

 A: Use sealed containers, maintain stable temperatures, and conduct periodic quality checks.

-A: Avoid using the lubricant and consult the manufacturer for guidance on reconditioning or disposal.
+A: Discontinue using the lubricant and contact the manufacturer for reconditioning or disposal information.

-A: It’s not recommended due to exposure to temperature fluctuations, moisture, and contaminants.
+A: That's not advisable with the exposure to temperature variation, moisture, and contaminants.

-A: Store lubricants in clean, sealed containers and avoid transferring them unnecessarily.
+A: Keep lubricants in clean, closed containers and do not decant them unnecessarily.